TradingView vs. TC2000: Which Platform is Better for You?

 Both platforms offer excellent charting capabilities, with hundreds of indicators, drawing tools, and chart types to choose from.
 However, TradingView has some advantages over TC2000 in terms of charting.
 For example,

 TradingView allows you to create custom intervals, such as 2-minute or 7-hour charts, while TC2000 only offers standard intervals, such as 1-minute or 1-day charts.
-TradingView also supports volume profile indicators, which show the distribution of volume at different price levels, while TC2000 does not.
+TradingView also supports footprint and market profile charts, which show the distribution of volume at different price levels, while TC2000 does not.

 Screening